-4 blocks cream cheese, full-fat, full fat, at room temperature, see Recipe Notes (16 oz, 227g)
+4cups cream cheese, full fat, at room temperature, see Recipe Notes (4 blocks)

 5large eggs, at room temperature

-For the crust: Adjust the oven rack to the lower-middle position and preheat oven to 350°F.
+Adjust the oven rack to the lower third position and preheat the oven to 350°F.

-Bake for 10 minutes, then remove from oven and cool completely.
-Before adding batter, brush the top inside of the pan (above the crust line with melted butter to help keep any batter that rises above the crust from sticking to the pan.
+Bake the crust for 10 minutes, then remove from oven and cool completely.
+Before adding the cheesecake batter, brush the top inside of the pan above the crust line with melted butter to help keep any batter that rises above the crust from sticking to the pan.

-Pour the cheesecake batter on top of the crust.
-Use a rubber spatula or spoon to smooth it into an even layer.
+Pour the cheesecake batter into the cooled crust.
+Use a small offset spatula or spoon to smooth it into an even layer.

-Bake cheesecake for 55-70 minutes or until the center is almost set.
+Continuing: Bake the cheesecake for 55 to 70 minutes or until the center is almost set.
 When it’s done, the center of the cheesecake will slightly wobble if you gently shake the pan.

 Turn the oven off and open the oven door slightly.
 Let the cheesecake sit in the oven (with the water bath) as it cools down for 1 hour.
-Remove from the oven, then cool cheesecake completely at room temperature.
+Remove the cheesecake from the oven, then cool it completely at room temperature.

-Serve cheesecake with desired toppings.
+Serve the cheesecake with any desired toppings.
 Cover and store leftover cheesecake in the refrigerator for up to 5 days.